 Current Students: Looking for your degree requirements?
 Visit the Academic Resources on the Registrar Page.

-The Master of Arts (MA) is a two-year academic degree (51 credit) that prepares students for a variety of professional positions by providing a basic understanding of theological disciplines related to the interests of study.
+The Master of Arts in Religion (MA) is a two-year academic degree (51 credit) that prepares students for a variety of professional positions by providing a basic understanding of theological disciplines related to the interests of study.
 Students must specify an area of concentration as approved by the faculty advisor to the program.

 Our MA program offers both full-time residential and part-time commuter options, all within an intellectually challenging, dynamic and justice-minded community.
 While the MA is a primarily academic degree that prepares students for advanced studies and teaching, it also prepares students for a variety of other professional positions in diverse academic and non-academic contexts.

 Scholarship and Justice: